Searching for topological dark matter in LIGO data: Introduction

 \section{Introduction}

-Dark matter (DM) and dark energy (DE) comprise most of the universe's energy content.
-Yet, both are poorly understood and an elucidation of their nature remains one of the most tantalizing problems in modern physics.
+Dark matter (DM) and dark energy (DE) comprise most of the Universe's energy content.
+However, both are poorly understood, and an elucidation of their nature remains one of the most tantalizing problems in modern physics.
 While DE is mostly assumed to be a cosmological constant, the nature of DM is investigated using a wide range of theories \cite{Feng_2010, Arbey_2021, khoury2015dark, adams2023axion}.
-Despite the evidence for DM originating from its gravitational interactions, deciphering its nature necessarily relies on non-gravitational interactions between DM and the constituents of the standard model of particle physics.
+Despite the evidence for DM originating from its gravitational interactions, deciphering its nature necessarily relies on nongravitational interactions between DM and the constituents of the Standard Model of particle physics.
 However, detecting low-mass DM via particle-like interactions is practically impossible due to the particles' comparably small momenta.
-Instead one commonly assumes that the large occupation number of low-mass DM particles must result in wavelike and other coherent signatures.
-This picture has driven the development of novel experiments borrowing techniques from precision measurements in atomic and optical physics to which the DM field is susceptible \cite{Flambaum_2023, Safronova_2018, Derevianko_2014}.
-In particular, it has been proposed to use ground-based gravitational wave (GW) interferometers such as LIGO~\cite{2015ligo}, Virgo~\cite{2015CQGra..32b4001A} or KAGRA~\cite{10.1093/ptep/ptaa125} as precision measurements for effects of DM coupled to the gauge sector of the standard model \cite{Jaeckel_2016, PhysRevResearch.1.033187, Khoze_2022, Pospelov_2013, Vermeulen_2021}.
-Originally constructed for the sole purpose of detecting gravitational waves, these cutting-edge interferometers operate at a level of precision that is able to measure even very low-mass DM effects when an accumulation of such is placed within the pathway of the detector beam.
-The ensemble of non-trivial field values induces local, temporal variations of fundamental physical ``constants" such as the fine-structure $\alpha$, the speed of light and fermion masses via non-gravitational interaction with the standard sector.
-The time-dependent fluctuations of those constants will impact the phase differences of the detector arms if the distribution of DM is split unequally between them.
-An instance for such an ensemble of DM is, for instance, a domain wall (DW).
-A DW consisting of the DM field passing through the detector with a normal vector tilted towards one of the arms would cause the effects mentioned before.
+Instead, one commonly assumes that the large occupation number of low-mass DM particles must result in wave-like and other coherent signatures.
+This picture has driven the development of novel experiments borrowing techniques from precision measurements in atomic and optical physics to which the DM field (frequently described as a scalar field) is susceptible \cite{Flambaum_2023, Safronova_2018, Derevianko_2014}.
+In particular, it has been proposed to use ground-based gravitational-wave (GW) interferometers such as LIGO~\cite{2015ligo}, Virgo~\cite{2015CQGra..32b4001A} or KAGRA~\cite{10.1093/ptep/ptaa125} as precision measurements for effects of DM coupled to the gauge sector of the Standard Model \cite{Jaeckel_2016, PhysRevResearch.1.033187, Khoze_2022, Pospelov_2013, Vermeulen_2021}.
+Originally constructed for the sole purpose of detecting GWs, these cutting-edge interferometers operate at a level of precision that is able to measure even very low-mass DM effects when an accumulation of such is placed within the pathway of the detector beam.
+The ensemble of nontrivial DM field values induces local, temporal variations of fundamental physical ``constants" such as the fine-structure constant $\alpha$, the speed of light, and fermion masses via nongravitational interactions with the standard sector.
+The time-dependent fluctuations of these constants will impact the phase differences of the detector arms if the distribution of DM is split unequally between them.
+Such a concentrated grouping of DM can arise, for instance, in the form of a topological defect, specifically as a domain wall (DW).
+A DW consisting of the DM field passing through the detector with a normal vector inclined towards one of its arms would induce the previously mentioned effects.
+Recent studies have examined potential signatures of DM within interferometer setups \cite{Jaeckel_2016, Pospelov_2013, Vermeulen_2021}.
+Additionally, investigations into various types of DM have utilized GW data \cite{Vermeulen_2021,Pierce_2018,Guo_2019,Abbott_2022}.
+Notably, several works have explored DM signatures through GW emissions \cite{fell2023detecting,PhysRevLett.131.091401,PhysRevLett.126.141105,PhysRevD.96.035019,PhysRevLett.125.141101,Maselli_2022,PhysRevLett.122.211301}.
+However, as of yet, there has been no data analysis specifically targeting topological DM using GW data.
+The current constraints on the DM field, especially in its localized manifestation as a topological defect, stem from experiments that do not utilize GW interferometers \cite{Afach_2021,doi:10.1126/sciadv.aau4869,Roberts_2017,PhysRevD.102.115016,Yang_2021,Roberts_2020}.